composer/windows-setup/README.md

 The installer will then check that PHP is set up correctly for Composer.
 If it finds any errors it will display them and give you the chance to fix them.
 It will also show the location of the `php.ini` file that is being used, in case of multiple or redundant versions.

-Next you have to choose your Installation Type, either Global or Basic.
+Next you have to choose your Installation Type, either Global or Local.
 A **Global** installation is recommended because this enables Composer to be run from any location by simply typing `composer`.

-A **Basic** installation, however, requires you to be in the directory where you installed it and typing `php composer.phar`.
+A **Local** installation, however, requires you to be in the directory where you installed it and typing `php composer.phar`.
 This might be suitable in certain circumstances, or if you wish to try out Composer quickly.

 After you have chosen the directory you wish to install to and reviewed the choices you have made, the installer will download Composer and set everything up.
 Full documentation can be found at [http://getcomposer.org][composer] and a repository of packages can be browsed at [Packagist][packagist].